ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 }
 ```

-- Explain the each block via the following section.
+- Explain each block via the following section.

 ### Providers

-The `provider` block configures the name of provider, in our case `aws`, which is responsible for creating and managing resources.
+The `provider` block configures the name of the provider, in our case `aws`, which is responsible for creating and managing resources.
 A provider is a plugin that Terraform uses to translate the API interactions with the service.
 A provider is responsible for understanding API interactions and exposing resources.
 Because Terraform can interact with any API, you can represent almost any infrastructure type as a resource in Terraform.

-The `profile` attribute in your provider block refers Terraform to the AWS credentials stored in your AWS Config File, which you created when you configured the AWS CLI.
+The `profile` attribute in your provider block refers to the AWS credentials stored in your AWS Config File, which you created when you configured the AWS CLI.
 HashiCorp recommends that you never hard-code credentials into `*.tf configuration files`.

-- Note: If you delete your AWS credentials from provider block, Terraform will automatically search for saved API credentials (for example, in ~/.aws/credentials) or IAM instance profile credentials.
+- Note: If you delete your AWS credentials from the provider block, Terraform will automatically search for saved API credentials (for example, in ~/.aws/credentials) or IAM instance profile credentials.

 ### Resources

 The `resource` block defines a piece of infrastructure.
-A resource might be a physical component such as an EC2 instance.
+A resource might be a physical component, such as an EC2 instance.

-The resource block must have two required data for EC2. : the resource type and the resource name.
+The resource block must have two required datapoints for EC2. : the resource type and the resource name.
 In the example, the resource type is `aws_instance` and the local name is `tf-ec2`.
 The prefix of the type maps to the provider.
 In our case "aws_instance" automatically tells Terraform that it is managed by the "aws" provider.

 The arguments for the resource are within the resource block.
 The arguments could be things like machine sizes, disk image names, or VPC IDs.
-For your EC2 instance, you specified an AMI for `Amazon Linux 2023` and instance type will be `t2.micro`.
+For your EC2 instance, you specified an AMI for `Amazon Linux 2023`, and the instance type will be `t2.micro`.

 ![terraform-workflow](terraform-workflow.png)

 ### Initialize the directory

-When you create a new configuration you need to initialize the directory with `terraform init`.
+When you create a new configuration, you need to initialize the directory with `terraform init`.

 - Initialize the directory.